-This section makes available data sets used or generated by the ASAP system for download.
-In addition to the data which can be downloaded from this page, background information on the ASAP system and methodologies used, are available for download here: About ASAP page.
-For access to other data sets which are part of the ASAP system, or for additional information on the data listed below, please contact us.
-When using data downloaded from this web page, please refer to the source or to other sources possibly indicated in the data description.
+This section provides downloadable data sets used or generated by the ASAP system.
+In addition to the data available for download on this page, background information on the ASAP system and its methodologies can be found on the About ASAP page.
+For access to other data sets that are part of the ASAP system, or for additional information on the data listed below, please contact us.
+When using data downloaded from this webpage, please cite the source or other sources possibly indicated in the data description.

 Monthly identification of agricultural production hotspot countries and summary narratives for agriculture and food security analysts.
 The historical hotspot time series is available in .csv format.
 To visualize the information in a GIS environment, use the field asap0_id and join with the spatial layer gaul0_asap (see section Administrative Boundaries).
 The latest ASAP hotspot layer can also be downloaded as shapefile directly from the ASAP homepage and is available as WFS/WMS